 Budget tactical flashlight – is there such a thing?
-I love the concept of tactical flashlights.
-I don’t love the price of tactical flashlights.
-What I needed was a light that I could use for an EDC light, but could also serve as a budget tactical flashlight.
+Everyone’s love the concept of tactical flashlights, but who loves the expensive price of tactical flashlights?
+What we need is a light that can be used for an EDC light, but could also be bright enough to serve as a budget tactical flashlight.

 EDC Budget tactical flashlight

 I have a couple relatives who are involved in Law Enforcement.
 They are constantly giving me the rundown on the various uses of the tactical flashlight, especially for home defense.
-Finally I decided that a super bright flashlight could be handy for home defense and for camping or prepping, so I started my search.
+I understand their wisdom that a super bright flashlight could be handy for home defense as well as for camping or prepping.

 One day this all changed.
 I was shopping at a local Home Depot store and happened to wander down the aisle with the flashlights.
-I stopped to look and on a high shelf , where I saw a Coast PX 25.
+I stopped to browse and there on a high shelf, I saw a Coast PX 25.
 The label on the display caught my eye.
 It read “208 Lumens”.

 “208 Lumens” didn’t sound like much to me, but I saw the “try me” sticker, which indicated to me that I could tinker with the flashlight through the packaging.

-I pulled one of the Coast PX25‘s down from the display.
-The package information informed me that it utilized AAA batteries.
+I pulled one of the PX25‘s down from the display.
+The package information informed me that it was powered by AAA batteries.
 That’s a huge plus for me since I really try to standardize on devices that run off of AA and AAA batteries.

 “AAA batteries, that’s cool.”
-I thought, and while looking at the LED bulb, activated the on/off switch on the butt.
+I thought, and while looking directly into the LED bulb, I, without thinking, activated the on/off switch on the butt.

 HOLY COW!
 I was blinded.

-I swear that I probably looked like a comedy movie being filmed.
+I swear that it probably looked like a comedy movie was being filmed.
 I knocked boxes off the shelf in my panic, while trying to get that evil, evil PX25 back into the display box.
 I had colors swirling in my eyes.
-Dear heavens what did I do to myself.
+Dear Heavens, what did I do to myself.

-208 lumens is bright.
-I had no idea.
-If 208 lumens is that bright I can’t even imagine how bright those real tactical lights are.
+If you’ve never been on the receiving end of 208 lumens, it is very bright.
+If 208 lumens is that bright, I can’t even imagine how bright those real tactical lights are.

 I decided that, even though the Coast PX25 had visually assaulted me, for no good reason, that I’d really like to have one.
-I’m not buying it at Home Depot though, I give them enough money already.
-I went home, jumped on the internet, and headed to amazon.com to order that Coast PX25, for less than $30.
+I wasn’t buying it at Home Depot though, this wasn’t my first rodeo.
+I went home, got on the internet, and headed to amazon.com to order that Coast PX25, for less than $30.

 Two days later I had my budget tactical flashlight in hand.
 I tore open the shipping box and inside was a really classy-looking Coast Box.
 Oh, this was going to be good.